island-is/island.is/handbook/technical-overview/devops/dockerizing.md

 ./scripts/create-secret
 ```

 You will be prompted for a _secret name_ that will be added to the `/k8s/` secrets namespace and a _secret value_.
-The length of the _secret name_ should be from 6-16 characters long.
-Only alphanumeric characters and dash (-) is allowed.
+The length of the _secret name_ should be from 6-32 characters long.
+Only alphanumeric characters, `/` and `-` are allowed.

-Make sure your credentials are set in your shell before you create a secret.
+Make sure your AWS credentials are set up in your shell before you create a secret.

 ## Troubleshooting